 Liability for Accidents and Injuries

-When Divvy accidents and injuries occur, injured riders may encounter complex issues that may make recovering compensation difficult without a Chicago personal injury lawyer.
+When Divvy accidents and injuries occur, injured riders may encounter complex issues that may make recovering compensation difficult without a Chicago bicycle accident lawyer.
 This is especially true if the rider doesn’t have a personal auto insurance policy.
 Tourists visiting Chicago may also face claim difficulties when they have out-of-state insurance policies.
 When a Divvy rider is hit by an at-fault motorist, most courts hold the motorist liable for the rider’s injuries and medical bills.

 Although Divvy riders travel in bike lanes separated from vehicle traffic, accidents still happen.
 If bicycles and motor vehicles are in close proximity to each other, there are bound to be accidents.
 When they happen, personal injury lawyers usually witness more severe injuries to cyclists than drivers because drivers are shielded by their cars.